hbonnavaud/sciborg/Readme.md

 ### Disclaimer

-This project is still a work in progress but everything here should work.
+This project is still a work in progress.
+Everything here should work, but expect a high frequence of modifications and improvements over time.

 ## Give it a try
 run: